ognjen-simic/chess-engine-in-cpp/README.md

 ## Current Features

 - Bitboard-based representation for each piece type
-- Legal move generation for knights and pawns
+- Legal move generation for knights, pawns and rooks
 - User input using standard algebraic notation (e.g. g1f3)
-- Capturing the opponent’s knight
+- Capturing the opponent’s pieces
 - Turn switching between White and Black

 ## Upcoming Features

-- Legal move generation for bishops, rooks, queen, and king
+- Legal move generation for bishops, queen, and the king
 - Check, checkmate, and stalemate detection
 - Minimax algorithm with a basic evaluation function
 - UCI connection to Lichess for playing against other bots